borisdavid77/borisdavid77/README.md

   }
 ```

-- 👯 I’m looking to collaborate on projects of development front y back
+- 👯 I’m looking to collaborate on projects of development frontend y backend
 - 🔭 I’m currently working as a freelance
 - 💬 Ask me about ...